Pura vida, rainforests, volcanoes, and wildlife

 How much does it cost to travel in Costa Rica?

-The average budget for a backpacker in Costa Rica is €25-40 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Costa Rica is €25-40 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

 The best time to volunteer in Costa Rica is December to April.
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Costa Rica?

 Common volunteer roles in Costa Rica include: Eco projects, Reception, Surf instruction, Wildlife conservation, Teaching.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Costa Rica safe for backpackers?